sumantha-NTS/Inventory-management-system/README.md

 Efficient Inventory Management System
 Inventory management is a systematic approach to sourcing, storing, and selling inventory - both raw materials (components) and finished goods (products).
 In business terms, inventory management means the right stock, at the right levels, in the right place, at the right time, and at the right cost as well as price.
 Poor inventory management can cost you time, money and your business.
 It is among the top reasons why small businesses fail.
-Causes for Poor inventory management :
+## Causes for Poor inventory management :
 Poor Forecasting
 Excessive stock pile-up
 Supply chain complexity
 Inefficient order management
 Managing warehouse space

-Effects of Poor inventory Management :
+## Effects of Poor inventory Management :
 Increased Costs
 Unsatisfied Customer
 Delayed delivery of orders
-Imbalanced inventory
+Imbalanced inventory \

 In order to avoid the poor inventory and to upscale the business, the machine learning comes into picture where the analysis is carried out based on the past sales information and with the help of algorithms to predict the future inventory.

-The main advantages of efficient inventory management are:
+## Main advantages of efficient inventory management are:
 Avoidance of stock-outs and excess stocks
 Improved business negotiations
 Ability to make more profitable business decisions Reduced risk of overselling

 This project will explain how to manage the inventory efficiently with the help of a sample dataset.

-Business Objective :
+## Business Objective :

 Poor inventory management leads to a loss in sales which in turn paints an inaccurate picture of lower demand for certain items, making future order predictions based on that past data inherently inaccurate.
 Instead smart retailers use real-time data to move inventory where it's needed before it's too late.
 The objective of this project is to make inventory management efficient using predictive analysis.

-2. Project Architecture / project flow :
+## Project Architecture / project flow :
 Project flow of this project is defined below.

-3. Dataset details :
+## Dataset details :
 Two datasets has been considered for this project and they are Product details
 Product Revenue details

-Product details dataset:
+## Product details dataset:
 Product dataset consists of 1115 product type with cost per unit and time for delivery.
 The sample data of this dataset is given below
 Sample data for product datasetProduct Revenue dataset:
 Revenue dataset consists of 10,17,209 records with daily data of 1115 products.
 The dataset consists of other columns like revenue, store status, promotion applied, Generic holiday etc. The total records in revenue dataset will constitutes for 3 years 10months data.
 The sample data is shown below.